Ruthless Europe retain iron grip on Ryder Cup

 Watson, who remains the last man to lead the U.S. to victory on foreign soil 21 years ago, was out-thought by McGinley and was already coming in for widespread criticism for his tactics even before the final match ended.

 "We made them think about us early on in the singles and then they turned it on," he said.
-"They are stacked with great players, but we came in here thinking we could beat them.
+"They are stacked with great players, but we came in here thinking we could beat them," he said.

 "The foursomes play is what separated the two teams."

-Europe's combined 7-1 victory in the two foursomes sessions, after losing both fourballs, indeed gave them the cushion they wanted.
+Europe's combined 7-1 victory in the two foursomes sessions, after losing both fourballs, indeed gave them the cushion they wanted, and though there was some red on the board after the early holes on Sunday, it all soon turned blue for the visitors in every sense.

+McDowell, sent out first by McGinley because of his fighting spirit, needed to summon all of it as he fell three holes down after nine holes to inspired rookie Jordan Spieth but he fought back to secure a 2&1 victory and give Europe their second point moments after McIlroy had dusted Fowler.

-McIlroy stretched that from the start as with four birdies and an eagle he was five up after six holes and cruised home.
+The world number one stamped his authority from the start and after four birdies and an eagle he was five up after six holes and cruised home.

 "I knew I needed to get off to a fast start and I knew what was expected of me as one of the leaders of the team," said McIlroy after a superlative display following two scratchy days of pairs play.